mchatrola/Hockey_Squad_Maker/README.md

 # Hockey_Squad_Maker

 ## Assumption
-I am giving equal importance to all skills while distributing players in squads as I am not aware about this game.
+I am giving equal importance to all skills while distributing players in squads as I am not aware about rules of this game.

 ## Information
 I have used eclipse neon IDE with Tomcat7.0 server.